 In the March of 2017 Hoops for Christ began a Prison Tour throughout Kentucky.
 A team of former Pro/College players was formed and they toured prisons to play a competitive basketball game vs the best inmates and then shared the Gospel with them after.
 Their story has been featured on multiple News & Radio outlets.
 This is just another platform used to ultimately share Christ through basketball.

 Phillip has a powerful story of being transformed from the inside out by God at the age of 19.
 God saved him out of a very dark place and made him a light through the truth of the Gospel.
 Since that day he has had the opportunity to share this message around the world from max security prisions to colleges, from street evangelism to youth groups and sports teams.
 The Hoops for Christ vision goes much further than the basketball court, it aims at the hearts and minds of today's youth.
-Click the button to hear Phillip's message to Asbury Univeristy during a student chapel:
+Click the button to hear Phillip's message to Asbury University during a chapel service:

 After the "ball stops bouncing" we hope to connect these kids and their families to the hosting church/ministry to began discipleship.
 Hoops for Christ camps exist to invest, teach and inspire.
-If you would like to set up a camp contact us to cordinate.
+If you would like to set up a camp contact us to coordinate.

 THEOLOGICAL AFFIRMATIONS & BELIEFS